floratmin/gettext-extractor-js-parser/README.md

 );
 ```

-We extract the following messages
+we extract the following messages
 ```js
 [
     {